 - 2. Shower Room: The Competent Person shall assure that the shower room is a completely water tight compartment to be used for the movement of all personnel from the clean room to the equipment room and for the showering of all personnel going from the equipment room to the clean room.
 Each shower shall be constructed so water runs down the walls of the shower and into a drip pan.
 Install a freely draining smooth floor on top of the shower pan.
-The shower room shall be separated from the rest of the building and from the clean room and equipment room using air tight walls made from at least 3 layers of 6-mil opaque fire retardant poly.
+The shower room shall be separated from the rest of the building and from the clean room and equipment room using air tight walls made from at least 3-layers of 6-mil opaque fire retardant poly.
 The shower shall be equipped with a shower head and controls, hot and cold water, drainage, soap dish and continuous supply of soap, and shall be maintained in a sanitary condition throughout its use.
 The controls shall be arranged so an individual can shower without assistance.
 Provide a flexible hose shower head, hose bibs and all other items shown on Shower Schematic.
 Waste water will be pumped to a drain after being filtered through a minimum of a 100 micron sock in the shower drain; a 20 micron filter; and a final 5 micron filter.
-Filters will be changed a minimum of daily or more often as needed.
+Filters will be changed a minimum of once per day or more often as needed.
 Filter changes must be done in the shower to prevent loss of contaminated water.
 Hose down all shower surfaces after each shift and clean any debris from the shower pan.
-Residue is to be disposed of as asbestos waste. - 3.
+Residue is to be disposed of as asbestos waste. //The Competent Person shall provide a decontamination area at the outer perimeter of the regulated work area where the employees will decontaminate the outer protective suit and respirator by wet wiping and HEPA vacuuming//. - 3.
 Equipment Room: The Competent Person shall provide an equipment room which shall be an air tight compartment for the storage of work equipment/tools, reusable personal protective equipment, except for a respirator and for use as a gross decontamination area for personnel exiting the regulated area.
-The Competent Person shall ensure that most gross contamination is removed from the outside of PPE, suits and respirators in the regulated work area, prior to entering the Equipment Room.
-The equipment room shall be separated from the regulated area by a minimum 3 foot wide door made with 2 layers of 6-mil opaque fire retardant poly.
-The equipment room shall be separated from the regulated area, the shower room and the rest of the building by air tight walls and ceiling constructed of a minimum of 3 layers of 6-mil opaque fire retardant poly.
+The equipment room shall be separated from the regulated area by a minimum 3 foot wide door made with 2-layers of 6-mil opaque fire retardant poly.
+The equipment room shall be separated from the regulated area, the shower room and the rest of the building by air tight walls and ceiling constructed of a minimum of 3-layers of 6-mil opaque fire retardant poly.
 Damp wipe all surfaces of the equipment room after each shift change.
 Provide an additional loose layer of 6-mil fire retardant poly per shift change and remove this layer after each shift.
-If needed, provide a temporary electrical sub-panel equipped with GFCI in the equipment room to accommodate any equipment required in the regulated area.
+If needed, provide a temporary electrical sub-panel equipped with GFCI in the equipment room to accommodate any equipment required in the regulated area. //The Competent Person shall provide a decontamination area at the outer perimeter of the regulated work area where the employees will decontaminate the outer protective suit and respirator by wet wiping and HEPA vacuuming//.

 4. The PDF shall be as follows: Clean room at the entrance followed by a shower room followed by an equipment room leading to the regulated area.
-Each doorway in the PDF shall be a minimum of 2 layers of 6mil opaque fire retardant poly.
+Each doorway in the PDF shall be a minimum of 2-layers of 6mil opaque fire retardant poly.